ansible-middleware/ansible-middleware-workshop/instructions/1-environment-setup.md

 This workshop requires the provisioning of the following RHPDS environment.
 Once this environment is provisioned your will have the following ...
 TODO

 ## Check ansible hosts
+Login to the Ansible Automation controller via ssh.

 Open the file `inventory\hosts`, you should see the ip addresses of your RHEL nodes listed as shown below.

 ```